langchain-ai/langgraph/docs/docs/concepts/application_structure.md

 ## Overview

+A LangGraph application consists of one or more graphs, a LangGraph API Configuration file (`langgraph.json`), a file that specifies dependencies, and an optional .env file that specifies environment variables.

+This guide shows a typical structure for a LangGraph application and shows how the required information to deploy a LangGraph application using the LangGraph Platform is specified.

+## Key Concepts

 To deploy using the LangGraph Platform, the following information should be provided:

 1. A [LangGraph API Configuration file](#configuration-file) (`langgraph.json`) that specifies the dependencies, graphs, environment variables to use for the application.